LIGHT/DARK MODE

 Use VRAM tiers as workflow tiers

 This table is about capability, not brand.
+For a full architectural breakdown, see our RTX 5090 vs RTX PRO 6000 Blackwell comparison.
 It maps directly to what ComfyUI can hold resident without instability.

 Local hardware vs cloud GPUs for ComfyUI

-Cloud GPUs work well for short lived batch jobs.
+Cloud GPUs work well for short lived batch jobs (see Cloud vs On-Premise: When Local Compute Wins).
 ComfyUI is iterative and stateful, so local systems benefit from persistent model caching and stable configuration.
 References [7], [8]

 Final takeaways